0chain/0chain/local/run_environment.md

 [install_dbs.md](https://github.com/0chain/0chain/blob/debug_builds/local/install_dbs.md)
 then two redis severs can be started on separate terminals.
 0Chain's miner hardcodes them to be on port 6479 and 6479.
-Make sure any terminals running redis are shut down and run
+Make sure any terminals running redis are shut down.
+You  might have to force the 6379 and 6479 ports to shut down.
 ```shell
 sudo 0chain/local/bin/reset_redis.sh
 ```